Music: Books, Scores, & Recordings

 Overview on Books, Scores, and Recordings at OSU Library

 Books on music, instruments, musical theory, genres, thematic catalogs, and studies on composers are in the 780s on the 4th floor of the Edmon Low Library along with scores in print.
-Use keyword searches in the BOSS (Big Orange Search System) search box to search for books.
+Use keyword searches in the library catalog search box to search for books.

 The OSU Library also provides music scores in various formats, from sheet music to complete, multivolume editions of the works of composers.
 For orchestral scores, some are full scores with all the parts for different instruments together on the same page; these are also known as study scores.
 Miniature scores show all the parts on a page, but in a very small format.
 Performance scores come as separate, individual scores for each part (instrument).
 In general, the Library does not collect performance scores with individual parts.
 We also have vocal scores and piano reductions of orchestral scores.